Shopify/shopify_api_console/README.md

 To become a Shopify Partner, [sign up for a free Shopify Partner account](https://www.shopify.com/partners).

 As a Shopify Partner, you gain access to the [Partner Dashboard](https://partners.shopify.com/organizations).
-From the Partner Dashboard, you can create development stores.
-For more information, refer to [Create a development store](https://shopify.dev/tutorials/create-a-development-store).
+From the Partner Dashboard, you can [create a development store](https://shopify.dev/apps/tools/development-stores).

 Open up your development store and populate it with orders, customers, products — whatever you might need to properly develop your app.